PVirie/thinking/README.md

 ## To do

+-   Heuristic learning value estimate using max value of the next state.
 -   Implement control pathway
 -   jax enhance phase III: use jit (remove if else in training functions)
 -   Test the algorithm with many elaborate example environments.